 Tickets

 Please note tickets are digital and are non-transferable.
 Tickets will be delivered electronically and must be presented at Gate 10 via smartphone (iPhone, Android, etc.) to be scanned for field access.
-Only graduates with a ticket will be allowed to sit on the field.

-For questions regarding eligibility for graduation: Please contact the Office of the Registrar at reghelp@uga.edu.
+Questions regarding eligibility for graduation: Please contact the Office of the Registrar at reghelp@uga.edu.

 Questions regarding digital tickets: Please call UGA Ticket Office at 706-542-1231.